Queensland's Electric Super Highway

 - Mount Isa

-Once complete, Queenslanders and tourists will be able to travel across the state and use any of the 49 fast charging sites along the way.
+Once complete, Phase 3 will enable Queenslanders and tourists to travel across the state and use any of the 55 fast charging sites along the way.

-Check the status of charging site locations on the google map or through the Chargefox App.
+You can also check the status of charging site locations through the Chargefox App.

 As well as Queensland Electric Super Highway charging stations, there are many public charging stations available in Queensland and around Australia.

-Visit PlugShare, a world-wide EV charging station app and online tool for more charging locations.
+Visit PlugShare, a world-wide electric vehicle charging station app and online tool for more charging locations.

 Safety at charging stations

 When using the charging stations, follow all instructions displayed at the station including: